nexusventuri/bash-sandbox/README.md

 - `playground build bash`
 - `playground build zsh`

-## Be able to create aliases

-- `playground alias` Generates aliases for commands
-- `playground alias list`

 # Be able to show a list of libraries and functions
 - `playground libraries` Shows all libraries
 - `playground help [lib_file]` Shows functions/global variables for that file